Understanding the Seasonal Shift, Its Impact on Sleep, & Acupressure Techniques

 by Emily Bartha, LAc, MSAOM |

-When the seasons shift, there is often a shift in our sleep patterns.
-In the clinic we have been noticing a lot of our patients coming in with complaints of restless nights or overly active dreaming/nightmares.
-Under the lens of Traditional Chinese Medicine, this occurs because we are moving from a season of Yin energy (fall and winter) to a season of Yang energy (spring and summer).
+When the seasons shift, there is often a change in our sleep patterns.
+In our acupuncture clinic, when we adjust our clocks, we often notice many of our patients coming in with complaints of restless nights or overly active dreaming and, in some cases, nightmares.
+Under the lens of Traditional Chinese Medicine theory, this occurs because we are moving from a season of Yin energy (fall and winter) to a season of Yang energy (spring and summer) - and vice versa in the autumn season.

 shen men acupressure point

-This point is translated as “Three Yin Intersection” as the three most yin channels of the body intersect here.
+This point is described as the “Three Yin Intersections” because three main yin channels of the body meet here.
 Find it on the inner side of your lower leg, around 2 inches above the medial malleolus in a tender depression that is posterior to the medial border of the tibia.
-Again hold this tender spot for 30-60 seconds.
+Again, press this tender area for 30-60 seconds.

 Emily is an NCCAOM Board Certified Acupuncturist and Herbalist with a focus on chronic pain, orthopedics and sports medicine.
 She is recognized as a Top Acupuncturist in Portland by Portland Monthly in 2020.
 She has over five years of experience working in an integrative healthcare environment — including a sports medicine clinic, an interdisciplinary pain management clinic and a teaching clinic.
 She is a member of Oregon Ballet Theatre's Allegro Society, acting as the acupuncturist for the ballet company’s dancers.